Virginia trio carries Cavaliers to first national championship

 Odiase converted an and-1, tying the game at 59 with 3:28 remaining to cap an 8-0 run.
 Virginia led by as many as 10 in the second half with Hunter and Jerome carrying the offense, but the Red Raiders’ bench — sparked by Francis — helped Texas Tech stay afloat.

-Mooney looked for his shot and connected with a long 3 to pull Texas Tech within 59-56 with four minutes left.
+Mooney looked for his shot and connected with a long trey to pull Texas Tech within 59-56 with four minutes left.

-Before bagging a step-back, 16-foot fadeaway of his own, Jerome zipped a right-handed pass from the block to Guy in the left corner for an in-rhythm 3 to push Virginia ahead 53-43 at the 10-minute mark.
+Before bagging a step-back, 16-foot fadeaway of his own, Jerome zipped a right-handed pass from the block to Guy in the left corner for an in-rhythm 3-pointer to push Virginia ahead 53-43 at the 10-minute mark.

 With Texas Tech’s primary options in a funk, Francis was a one-man gang for critical stretches and Culver heated up in the second half.
 Francis finished with a team-high 17.
-Culver, who missed eight shots before one went down, and Davide Moretti had 15 apiece.
+Culver, who missed eight shots before one went down, and Moretti had 15 apiece.

 Hunter hit back-to-back 3s, nudging Virginia’s lead to 50-41 just as Texas Tech missed for the first time in five trips.